Dobrila Glavinić Knez Milojković: Biography

 Milojković was born in Belgrade.
 Her father, Dobroslav Knez Milojković, was the first Serbian state chemist, a writer of the Serbian Pharmacopoeia, a long-term manager of the state chemical laboratory in Belgrade, a prominent public worker and journalist.
 Her mother, Kosara, was born in Belgrade, the daughter of Živana and Mihajlo Kostić's "Albanese", whose ancestor ran the Albania tavern in Terazije.
 Her mother died young and Milojković grew up with her paternal aunt and her husband Jovan Nestorović, a state counsellor.
 She also had a close relationship with her paternal aunt, Serbian writer Jelena Dimitrijević.

 She finished elementary school in Belgrade and high school in Switzerland.
 She attended classes in German, French and Italian.
 She studied at the Social Women's School in Lucerne and she also studied music and painting.

 After finishing school abroad, Milojković returned to Serbia.
 She soon met Milan Glavinić, with whom she eloped and married in 1923.
-Glavinić was the son of Konstantin "Kosta" Glavinić, an engineer and professor at the Grandes écoles in Belgrade.
+Glavinić was the son of Konstantin "Kosta" Glavinić, an engineer and professor at the Velika škola in Belgrade.